CCS and Power Systems

-LBNL will work on a series of individual tasks with the common goal of advancing the science of geological sequestration through state-of-the-art research.
-The various tasks address DOE program goals to accelerate deployment of and reduce barriers to commercial-scale geologic carbon sequestration.
-Researching large-scale CO2 geological storage will further improve our understanding of the potential impacts of carbon dioxide sequestration on groundwater resources.
-In addition, the research team will assess storage capacity and regulation by developing pressure management schemes for storage capacity enhancement and CO2 leakage remediation, should it be necessary.
-Project tasks include project management; identifying ways to improve predictions of injectivity and capacity of saline formations and depleted gas reservoirs; and testing and implementing innovative, high-resolution methods for monitoring CO2 in the subsurface.
-Other tasks include researching elements of risk assessment, using modeling and simulation techniques, measuring large scale impacts of geological storage, and collaborative projects to obtain information gained through global partnerships.
-A detailed description of each task is listed below:
+LBNL is working on a series of individual tasks with the common goal of advancing the science of geological storage through state-of-the-art research.
+Tasks address DOE program goals to accelerate deployment of and reduce barriers to commercialscale geologic carbon storage.
+Researching large-scale CO2 geological storage will further improve our understanding of the potential impacts of CO2 storage on groundwater resources.
+In addition, the research team is assessing storage capacity and regulation by developing pressure management schemes for storage capacity enhancement and CO2 leakage remediation, should it be necessary.
+Project tasks include identifying ways to improve predictions of injectivity and capacity of saline formations and depleted gas reservoirs; testing and implementing innovative, high-resolution methods for monitoring CO2 in the subsurface; researching elements of risk assessment; developing modeling and simulation techniques; measuring large scale impacts of geological storage; and collaboraitve projects to obtain information gained through global partnerships.
+A detailed description of each substantive task is listed below.

-- GEO-SEQ: The goal of GEO-SEQ Project is to increase understanding of carbon dioxide storage processes and mechanisms by accomplishing two primary objectives: (1) develop ways to improve predictions of injectivity and capacity of saline formations and depleted gas reservoirs, and (2) develop and test innovative, high-resolution methods for monitoring CO2 in the subsurface.
-GEO-SEQ leverages scientific understanding and technology development through highly visible, ongoing, world-class projects, including the Otway Project in Australia and In Salah Industrial-Scale CO2 Storage Project in Algeria.
-GEO-SEQ investigates fundamental geochemical and petrophysical processes that underpin GCS using demonstration scale pilots as testing facilities to scale up from laboratory to field scale.
+- Task 2 GEO-SEQ: The goal of GEO-SEQ Project is to increase understanding of carbon dioxide storage processes and mechanisms by accomplishing two primary objectives: (1) develop ways to improve predictions of injectivity and capacity of saline formations and depleted gas reservoirs, and (2) develop and test innovative, high-resolution methods for monitoring CO2 in the subsurface.
+GEO-SEQ leverages scientific understanding and technology development through highly visible, ongoing, world-class carbon storage projects including the Otway Project in Australia, the In Salah Industrial-Scale CO2 Storage Project in Algeria, the Ketzin storage project in Germany (Figure 1), and the Aquistore project in Canada.
+Specifically, GEO-SEQ is improving current monitoring methods by investigating fundamental geochemical and petrophysical processes that underpin CCS projects using demonstration-scale pilots as testing facilities to scale up from laboratory to field scale.